William Fleshmonger: Education

 Winchester was a school where 70 scholars and a varying number of commoners were taught grammar and educationally prepared for further studies at New College, Oxford.
 After completing his education at Winchester Fleshmonger continued his studies at New College where he was a fellow between 1496 and 1514.
-Whilst at Oxford he read Canon law becoming a Doctor of Canon Law(D.C.L) in 1515.
-In 1525 he was made Doctor of Divinity (D.D.).
+He read Canon Law at Oxford becoming a Doctor of Canon Law(D.C.L) in 1515 and Doctor of Divinity (D.D.) in 1525.

 Career

 Fleshmonger was a pluralist, holding several benefices at the same time.
 The positions he held were: